-Rack is a nice Ruby-fied replacement for CGI.
+Rack is a nice Ruby-flavoured replacement for CGI.

 Rack sits between all the frameworks (Rails, Sinatra, Rulers) and all the app servers (thin, unicorn, Rainbows, mongrel) as an adapter.

 Rack is a convenient way to build your Ruby app out of a bunch of thin layers, like a stack of pancakes.
 The layers are called middleware.
 These days, every Rails app is built out of lots of these thin layers.

-Rack keeps Sinatra from having to know anything specific about unicorn.
-Or mongrel.
-Or thin.
-Or lighttpd.
+Rack keeps Sinatra from having to know anything specific about Puma.
+Or Unicorn.
+Or Thin.
 Or any of the many other wacky app servers out there.
 That’s why it’s like CGI for Ruby - CGI keeps your web app from needing to know if it’s running with Apache or NGinX or a different web server.

 But What Good Is It?

 That’s fine.
-But it helps the guys writing app servers, not you.
+But it helps the folks writing app servers, not you.
 How does Rack help you?